 Purpose: This workshop is designed for iOS engineers who want to build their testing skills.
-There’s a lot of app testing done at workplaces with manual QA, FCTs etc. The concepts learned here can greatly help increase your confidence while shipping and ensuring that bugs don’t resurface.
+There’s a lot of app testing done at workplaces with manual QA, FCTs etc. The concepts learnt here can greatly help increase your confidence while shipping and ensuring that bugs don’t resurface.
 It’ll also save up on a lot of effort by automating all of this work away, so you can focus on building great apps.

-For this workshop, we’ll create a very simple game app and figure out how to write tests for it.
+For this workshop we’ll create components for a very simple app(an API Client, master-detail views, data caches) and figure out how to write tests for it.
 We’ll cover how to test various parts of the game: mechanics, talking to a backend, caching etc.

-10:30 AM - 11:15 AM
+Estimated time: 09:30 AM - 10:15 AM

 We’ll cover Mocking various parts of your app.
 We’ll explore which parts of your app are more “mockable” from a maintenance perspective (with an example of a networking client).
 We’ll also explore the idea of building a “Mock only” target for your app (which is useful for demos to product owners when you want to prevent flakiness)

-Session 3: Tooling
+Session 2: Tooling

-Session 4: Fuzzing
+Session 3: Fuzzing

 Often hard-coded, “one scenario” tests don’t cover the range of scenarios that can happen in our app.
 We’ll introduce another form of testing: Fuzz testing to introduce randomness and try to “break” our app as much as possible.
 We’ll also explore setups on correctly logging failure scenarios when our tests fail on CI

-Session 5: Functional/Mock free testing
+Session 4: Functional/Mock free testing

 We’ll create a very simple network client that is “substrate independent” and can be adapted to work with any network library of your choice(Alamofire, URLSession, anything).
 We’ll add extensions to demonstrate the ability to reuse this in multiple apps.

-Session 8: Snapshot testing (Backup)
+Session 5: Snapshot testing (Backup)

-05:00 PM - 06:00 PM
+Estimated time: 12:30 PM - 01:00 PM

 In this session I’ll explore an alternate version of snapshot testing that uses recursive text descriptions rather than image data, using Pointfree’s delightful testing library: https://github.com/pointfreeco/swift-snapshot-testing